-Calling alumni volunteers to email 10 students who have been accepted to Macaulay Honors for this coming fall semester.
+Every spring, we call for alumni volunteers to email 10 students who have been accepted to Macaulay Honors for the following fall semester.
 Volunteers will offer a chance to chat online, email, or talk on the phone to these students as they set out to make their college choice.

 All that is needed is a willingness to share your own Macaulay experience!